Reducing resistance to bacteria in healthcare

 What would you tell business owners in the food industry who are reading this article?

 I’d tell them that personal hygiene is a must when it comes to making food.
 It’s basic sanitation.
 Anyone coming to you to eat food needs to leave happy and healthy.
 If he came to enjoy your food and he left in an ambulance because somebody didn’t wash their hands – the fault lies with you.
 Never mind Covid, people have been swarming the restaurants and pubs because they missed it so much during the pandemic.
-Business owners need to understand that if somebody felt ill after eating your food, they will never come back.
+Business owners need to understand that if somebody felt ill after eating their food, they will never come back.
 They will go to a competitor.
 Worse, they will write a bad review online.
+Reducing resistance to bacteria in healthcare is our responsibility.

 Teach your staff.
 Don’t assume they know things.
 Arm them with knowledge!
 If they understand why they are doing things, they are more likely to follow them.